-It also helped to heighten my self-esteem, as it was getting low when I had this baby blues.
+It also helped to heighten my self-esteem, as it was getting low when I had baby-blues.

 As much as I wanted to do nothing at that time, I pushed myself to do extra.
 Especially, when it comes to self-care.

-As soon as my baby having a morning nap, I would take a long nice shower.
+As soon as my baby had a morning nap, I would take a long nice shower.
 Then I put more effort to always dress up and put a little bit of make-up on.

-I always feel that when we look after ourselves, my mood will be lifted up a bit.
+I felt that when I looked after myself, my mood would be lifted up a bit.

 4. Stop being hard on myself

-I tried to be kinder to myself by allowing myself not to do too much.
-Especially if I already felt tired anyway.
+I tried to be kind to myself by allowing myself not to do too much.
+Especially when I already felt tired anyway.